How to wash your face, may seem like a strange subject.

 Long term use of soap or alkaline products, create underlying sensitivity and inflammation, upsetting the natural acid mantle of our skin, long after the washing process is over.

-Many of our customers ask, what is pH and how does it affect our skin?
+Many of my clients ask, what is pH and how does it affect our skin?

 Soap and many commercial products formulated for an oily skin, have a very high alcohol content.